Teaching English as a Second Language to Adults (TESLA) Certificate

 In this program, participants gain a solid foundation in the theories of teaching ESOL to adults as well as hands-on application.
-45 hours of classroom-based learning provide opportunities to put theories into practice and receive support and guidance from the instructor and peers.
-120 hours of online learning enable participants to reflect on assigned readings and material presented in class.
-Both components prepare participants for the culminating experience: a 36-hour internship in an actual adult ESOL classroom.
+45 hours of synchronous remote instruction provide opportunities to put theories into practice and receive support and guidance from the instructor and peers.
+120 hours of asynchronous online learning enable participants to reflect on assigned readings and material presented in class.
+Both components prepare participants for the culminating experience: a 42-hour internship in an actual adult ESOL class.
 By the end of the course, participants will be able to create and deliver evidence-based English language instruction for adult speakers of other languages.

 Topics covered include:

-Part two of the practicum will consist of a team of two TESLA participants leading 20 hours of classroom instruction and reflecting on their experience in an online forum.
-Practicum dates will take place between March 12 and May 15, 2017.
+Part two of the practicum will consist of a team of two TESLA participants leading 24 hours of ESOL instruction and reflecting on their experience in an online forum.

-Note: selected applicants who are currently teaching in an ESOL classroom may be able to fulfill their practicum requirement within their current classroom with the permission of the instructor.
+Note: selected applicants who are currently teaching ESOL may be able to fulfill part of their practicum requirement with their current class with the permission of the instructor and their agency supervisor.

 Participant Expectations and Eligibility